Market analysis and technology roadmaps

 - who are the key actors in that system, e.g. alternative competitors, potential funders, regulation and governmental bodies, potential partners?

-- what is the size and main characteristics of the targeted market and users?
+- what are the size and main characteristics of the targeted market and users?

 - what are the drivers that may influence the exploitation of the technology through EBRAINS and related market decisions?